Become A Volunteer

 Hike Leaders

 Volunteer hike leaders plan and lead hikes for members and non-members throughout the year, mostly on weekends.
 Hike leaders are asked to lead at least six hikes annually with no more than 20 participants.
-Training for new leaders and re-training for seasoned leaders is made available as necessary.
+Training for new leaders and re-training for seasoned leaders is planned in odd-numbered years.
+The next is August 16 (see below).

 Volunteer Hours Available: 24 – 288 annually.